crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

   $ chain-maind tendermint show-validator
 ```

-The public key should begin with the `crocnclconspub` prefix, e.g. `crocnclconspub1zcjduepq6jgw5hz44jnmlhnx93dawqx6kwzhp96w5pqsxwryp8nrr5vldmsqu3838p`.
+The public key should begin with the `tcrocnclconspub` prefix, e.g. `tcrocnclconspub1zcjduepq6jgw5hz44jnmlhnx93dawqx6kwzhp96w5pqsxwryp8nrr5vldmsqu3838p`.

 ### Step 3-4.
 Run everything

-Once the chain-maind has been configured, we are ready to start the node and sync the block data:
+Once the `chain-maind` has been configured, we are ready to start the node and sync the blockchain data:

 - Start chain-maind, e.g.: